mircoprofico/BlackjackNetworkGame/README.md

 * Wait for dealer and other players to finish.
 * Result sent: `RESULT WIN`, `RESULT LOSE`, or `RESULT PUSH`.

+#### BET <VALUE>

+* The server validates the amount and deals the opening hand.
+* If the bet is accepted → you receive two cards.
+* If you are not allowed to bet (wrong phase or insufficient funds) → server returns an error.

 ### Commands consol

 * `JOIN <username>` – Join the game